I Entered Over 1,000 Competitions in One Month and This Is What I Won

 Checking my emails became a source of excitement.
 No more would I click refresh, full of hope, before finding two automated messages about unsuccessful job applications.
 Now, the only emails I’d receive would be ones telling me I’d won a car (or a load of spam emails telling me I need only take “one simple step” to enlarge my penis).

-At the high tide of the week, I’d successfully entered 347 competitions, just under a pro’s weekly efforts.
+At the high tide of the week, I’d successfully entered 347 competitions, just under a pro’s weekly output.

 TRENDING ON NOISEY: Drake Responded to Meek Mill’s Ghostwriter Accusations in the Most Drake Way Possible